1300 088 065

 ANZ

-The "Savings" Impact: What A Rate Cut Looks Like in Dollars
+The "Savings" Impact: What A 2026 Hike Looks Like in Dollars

-Talking about percentages and basis points can often feel abstract and confusing.
-We prefer to look at the real dollar impact on your monthly household budget.
+Talking about basis points can feel abstract.
+At Hunter Galloway, we prefer to look at the real-world impact on your monthly grocery and mortgage budget.

 Scenario: The $900,000 Mortgage